We carry out state-of-the-art research in different regions of the continent, with a focus on Central Africa.

 By studying geological processes and mineralized systems we establish geodynamic models which shed light on, at multiple levels, fluid and material transfers and the concentrations of useful substances.
 We also try to grasp the social and environmental consequences of mineral resource extraction.

-Natural risks and mapping
+Natural hazards and cartography

 We combine fieldwork with geomatics techniques to study a range of hazards – including volcanic, seismic, water and landslides.
 We evaluate population, infrastructure and eco-systemic vulnerability for more efficient risk management.